The Triangle Condition for the Marked Random Connection Model: Introduction

 In Section~\ref{sec:results} we provide the main results of the paper.
 We begin by making precise the idea of a critical intensity in Section~\ref{sec:Results_criticalintensities}.
 These propositions are largely independent of the rest of the paper and their proofs can be found in Appendix~\ref{sec:Critical_intensities}.
 The main concern of the paper is in proving the results of Section~\ref{sec:Results_twopointoperator}.
 Given the set of assumption \ref{Assump:2ndMoment}, \ref{Assump:Bound}, and \ref{Assump:BallDecay}, we prove that the triangle condition is satisfied and we provide an infrared bound on the two-point operator in terms of the adjacency operator.
 Some examples of models that satisfy these assumptions are provided in Section~\ref{subsection:Examples}, with the proofs that they satisfy them given in Appendix~\ref{sec:Model_properties}.

 Before we begin with the proof proper, we give some preliminaries in Section~\ref{sec:preliminaries}.
 First Section~\ref{sec:formalConstruction} gives a formal construction of the RCM.
 Then we have Sections~\ref{sec:Prelim:Probability} and \ref{sec:Prelim:LinearOperators}, which give standard but important results in probability and linear algebra respectively that we will frequently use in our arguments.
 The probabilistic lemmas will be familiar to students of point process theory and percolation theory, with the caveat that we require them to apply with the augmented space $\X=\Rd\times\Ecal$ taking the place of the more usual $\Rd$.
 This adds no complication.
 The linear algebra results may well be foreign to a probabilistic audience, but will nevertheless be fundamental to our proof.
 Here we provide a sufficient technical description of the linear operators we construct and the Hilbert spaces upon which they act.
 Perhaps the most important result we call upon from this section is the Spectral Theorem (Theorem~\ref{thm:spectraltheorem}), which allows us to relate bounded self-adjoint linear operators to a multiplication operator by some unitary map.
 Multiplication operators are far simpler to work with, and we use the theorem many times towards the end of our proof.
 For operators on finite dimensional vector spaces, the spectral theorem is equivalent to saying that a Hermitian matrix can be diagonalized over $\R$.
-A slightly more unusual lemma in this section is Lemma~\ref{thm:Spectrum_Subset}, in which we relate the spectra of the raw operators $\Opconnf$ and $\Optlam$ to the spectra of the Fourier transformed operators $\fOpconnf(k)$ and $\fOptlam(k)$ respectively.
-We conclude Section~\ref{sec:preliminaries} with Section~\ref{sec:Prelim:differentiating}, in which we show that the two-point operator and its derived operators are differentiable with respect to $\lambda$ in the sub-critical regime and we provide bounds on their derivatives.
-This will be used to show equicontinuity in a step of the proof of Proposition~\ref{thm:bootstrapargument}, in which we use a forbidden-region argument to bound a bootstrap function.

-At a broad description level of the proof, we begin by deriving a finite lace expansion for the sub-critical two-point operator and show that this converges to an Ornstein-Zernike equation (OZE).
-Via a bootstrap argument this will also prove that various expressions - including $\trilam$ - are bounded uniformly for subcritical $\lambda$, and therefore we will be able to extend these bounds and the OZE to critical $\lambda$ by using monotone and dominated convergence-like arguments.
-We will then be able to take full advantage of the operator description to solve the linear OZE to get the critical two-point operator in terms of the adjacency operator and a lace-expansion-coefficient operator.
+The proofs of the remaining lemmas in this subsection can be found in Appendix~\ref{appendix:LinearOperatorProofs}.